 Luckily no matter what your taste in temple: crumbling vs restored, popular vs empty, etc, Angkor can cater for you.
 We're going to start with the most popular Angkor temples because, quite frankly, there is a reason they are the popular ones:

-Angkor Wat - the one with the sunrise
+Angkor Wat: the one with the sunrise

 Okay you know all about this one now, but just so you know - sunset isn't as good as sunrise but it's still better than a slap in the face, go to both!

-Angkor Thom - the one that's great
+Angkor Thom: the one that's great

 After Angkor Wat we highly recommend you head over to Angkor Thom (Thom = great).
-This is a great temple complex with lots of cool temples including:

-Bayon Temple - (the one with the faces)
+Bayon Temple: the one with the faces

-Bayon Temple is famous as the one with the big faces.
 Like Angkor Wat, Bayon was pretty crowded when we went to see it but there were still sections inside devoid of people, they were also devoid of sunlight which was a welcome respite as by this point, 10am ish, the heat was already sweltering.

-Terrace of Elephants - the one with... the elephants
+Terrace of Elephants: the one with... the elephants

 You can just about walk from Bayon Temple to the Terrace of Elephants.
 It's probably less than a 5 minute walk but with the heat it will feel like 5 hours.
 People will sell you over-priced drinks on the way if you like, and you might because they are ice cool.
 If you're lucky they might give you some ice too.

 I was worried that the Terrace of Elephants was a terrace where you could ride elephants.
 Luckily it is an actual terrace with elephants carved into it and it is magnificent.
+Unluckily, we did still see people riding elephants, despite the fact that this is unbelievably cruel and wrong.
+PLEASE: Do not ride elephants at Angkor, or indeed anywhere, and please take it a step further and sign this petition to end elephant riding at Angkor Wat.

-Ta Prohm - the one with the trees
+Ta Prohm: the one with the trees

 Ta Prohm is another famous temple in Angkor.
 This time it's been made famous by the magical battle going on between the ginormous trees and the temple.
 The trees grow straight through the walls, and they are so large!

 Be warned though, Ta Prohm has a weird one-way system that may mean you get lost.
 Our driver dropped us on one side and said he'd meet us on the other.
-We walked through the temple, were impressed by the trees, found the tree most people pin (it was really crowded), and then decided we were too hot and it was time to go, we were nearly at the exit when we luckily looked at a strategically placed map and realised that we were leaving by the entrance.
-That was annoying.

 Still, there are worst places to be lost in

-Further information
+Further Information

 For more on Bayon and Ta Prohm, check out our YouTube video: